Processor Tricks

 • Intel 12th gen and later (P-cores vs E-cores),

-• Apple Silicon (high-performancs vs high-efficiency),
+• Apple Silicon (high-performance vs high-efficiency),

 • most phone processors.